ansys/pypim/doc/source/integration.rst

            self.process = subprocess.run(...)
            channel = grpc.insecure_chanel(...)

-When stopping the product, ensure that the remote instance is deleted:
+When stopping the product, use this code to ensure that the remote instance is deleted:

 .. code:: python